michaeljstutz/node-data-migrator/README.md

 <a name="addCondition.internalConditions"></a>**List of available internal conditions**

 Most of the internal condition are using the lodash library, for more information please visit their documentation page [link](https://lodash.com/docs).
-Items starting with `not` are mostly just reverses of the `is` versions, example being `notNull` is just `return ! isNull(value)`.
+Items starting with `not` are mostly just reverses of the `is` versions, an example being `notNull` is just returning the following `! isNull(value)`.

 * true
 * isTrue